 How to tell your parents they need hearing aids

-However, this blessing can sometimes come with having uncomfortable conversations with your parents about unpopular topics such as when it’s time to stop driving or living independently, when it’s time to get that second medical opinion or when it’s time to get help for a hearing loss that is causing communication breakdowns.
+As your parents get older, you may have to broach uncomfortable conversations about unpopular topics—ranging from when it’s time to stop driving or living independently to when it’s time to get help for a hearing loss that is causing communication breakdowns.

 Nobody wants to throw in the towel and admit they can’t do things they have always enjoyed.
-Not only that, but most parents and their children dread the day when their roles may be reversed – when the adult child is faced with becoming a caregiver for their aging parents.
-Much of the turmoil surrounding this time for aging adults is rooted in a fear of losing their independence.
+Not only that, but most parents and their children dread the day when their roles may be reversed: When the adult child is faced with becoming a caregiver for their aging parents.
+Much of the turmoil surrounding this time for aging adults is rooted in fear of losing their independence.

-Having an untreated or ignored hearing loss may not seem like the most pressing difficulty facing your aging parents, but it can have a big impact on their health and safety.
-Operating a vehicle without begin able to hear emergency sirens or other drivers honking can cause accidents.
+As this man's story shows, having an untreated or ignored hearing loss can have a big impact on their health and safety.
+Operating a vehicle without being able to hear emergency sirens or other drivers honking can cause accidents.
 Not being able to communicate effectively with multiple medical professionals and specialists can result in instructions not being followed and dangerous misunderstandings.
-Further, it's been shown that when you have an untreated hearing loss, your medical expenses for other conditions increase.
+Further, it's been shown that when you have an untreated hearing loss, your brain is at risk of auditory deprivation.
 Even navigating public transportation with a hearing loss can be frustrating and can discourage your folks from leaving home to run errands or visit friends.

 Tips for talking about hearing loss